GuthikondaRamachandra/EnergyDataAnalytics/README.md

 # Data Extraction and Transformation Pipeline in Databricks

 This pipeline extracts data from the UK Government’s website, performs transformations, and saves the result as a CSV file in the Databricks FileStore.
+Note: Because of Resource Limitations used Databricks as end to end Implementation where as we can Implement this in Azure Data Factory with Databricks Integration to have additional features of ADF like schedululing,debug,logging etc
 ## Table of Contents
 - [Project Overview](#project-overview)
 - [Key Features](#key-features)